 Newspaper comics and pictures make great gift wrap.

-As I reflect on the past year, I remember how I felt last year in December.
+As I reflect on the past year, I remember how I felt last December.
 The number 2020 simply sounded like a year of promise and opportunity.
 I was finishing up writing my second book.
-I was staying with my son Jordan, in Ottawa, for a couple of months.
-The sun wasn’t shining enough to power my tiny solar set-up at home to operate my laptop, so I decided to stay with Jordan from mid-December to March.
+I was staying with my son, Jordan, in Ottawa for a couple of months.
+The sun wasn’t shining enough to power my tiny solar setup at home to operate my laptop, so I decided to stay with Jordan from mid-December to March.
 As my stay was coming to an end, I had the first proofs of my book printed.
 I was excited about what lay ahead.

-Late February, I moved back to my cabin in the woods.
+In late February, I moved back to my cabin in the woods.
 The sun was shining more consistently, and my book was nearing publication.
 I was ready to share my book with the world.
-The world meanwhile, was shutting down.
+The world, meanwhile, was shutting down.
 My only other income at that time was my greeting card line.
 The majority of my customers were gift shop owners, and they were among the first to close their doors during the first red alert.

 The world changed quickly.
-It gave us time to stop, take a step back, re-examine things; scrutinize our lifestyles; assess our situations; perhaps, redefine our priorities.
+It gave us time to stop, take a step back, reexamine things, scrutinize our lifestyles, assess our situations, and perhaps redefine our priorities.

 For some of us, this challenge confirmed our conclusion: Living a simple back-to-the-land lifestyle was a good way to live out one’s life.

 To consume everything in our path, without concern for anything or anyone else, is to act as a virus does.
-We are killing our host and many don’t care.
+We're killing our host, and many don’t care.
 Our politicians certainly don’t.
-We must re-think our actions and admit the existence of obvious consequences that come with such behaviour.
+We must rethink our actions and admit the existence of obvious consequences that come with such behavior.

 What Can We Do to Limit Waste?

-Change starts with ourselves and in changing, we may influence others to follow suit.
+Change starts with ourselves, and in changing, we may influence others to follow suit.
 Reducing the amount of consuming we do takes serious commitment and self-discipline.
-I’ve spent the last 20 years living in a cabin in the woods without electricity but still have a long way to go before considering my lifestyle sustainable and completely eco-friendly.
+I’ve spent the past 20 years living in a cabin in the woods without electricity, but I still have a long way to go before considering my lifestyle sustainable and completely eco-friendly.

-We tend to do things the way we were taught, and purchase the products everyone uses, but it’s not right and I’m finally making some big changes.
-Some will take full effect on January 1 (I’m not promising to give up coffee 100%, just yet); some have already become part of my lifestyle.
+We tend to do things the way we were taught, and purchase the products everyone uses, but it’s not right, and I’m finally making some big changes.
+Some will take full effect on January 1 (I’m not promising to give up coffee 100 percent, just yet); some have already become part of my lifestyle.